artyom-mameev/fast-study-notes/README.md

 ## Features

-- A functional user interface, which alerts the user about errors, warns about the possible irreversibility of operations, and informs about the successful completion of actions, the result of which is not obvious;
+- A functional user interface, which alerts the user about errors, warns about the possible irreversibility of operations and informs about the successful completion of actions, the result of which is not obvious;
 - Saving documents in the MS Word format;
 - Users can quickly add and format document elements (headings, plain text,